- Renovation of building exterior

 Unfortunately, St. Timothy’s previous renovation with a different builder in 2000 was coming apart at the seams.
 The sanctuary and community center had been built on slag, a waste product created during ore refinement and left behind by the old steel mills.
 As the slag mixed with ground water, over time it caused the floor in the sanctuary and community center to buckle.
 As the floor pushed up, the walls pushed out, doors were no longer square, and the ceiling tiles fell out of their holders.

 Faced with a rapidly deteriorating building, St. Timothy reached out to Aspen Group for help.
-“Initially, we just wanted Aspen to fix our foundation problem and redo the building as we had it before,” says Greg Jones, president of the building trustees for St. Timothy’s.

 During Aspen’s Discovery process with St. Timothy’s, the congregation voiced the need for the church to address the gap between children’s and adult ministry.
 With a thriving catering operation and a large banquet hall, the adults had plenty of space to gather.
 The youth and teens, however, had no place to call their own.